-Orange, The Wordsmith
+Orange, The Novelist

 The goddess of an orchard has been alone with only trees for company for the last thousand years.
 Then one day, a little boy comes to her orchard.
 There is one true ending, you'll know when you find it because it says "true ending."

 In a small Alaskan fishing town, Val lost everything.

 I ran my hand along her porcelain skin

 Cold fingers stuck in my clutch